twpayne/chezmoi/docs/INSTALL.md

 ## Upgrading

-Once chezmoi is installed, you can upgrade it to the latest release with:
+If you have installed a pre-built binary of chezmoi, you can upgrade it to the latest release with:

     chezmoi upgrade